How many private renters are there in Barnet?

 Do private landlords in Barnet have to get a license?

-All councils have to licence Houses of Multiple Occupation (HMOs, or houses with at least three stories and five people), but it’s up to each council to decide whether to do it for other privately rented homes, too.
-However, Barnet council has recently approved an Additional Licensing Scheme.
-Therefore the licensing scheme now also applies to any HMO of two or more storeys, occupied by four or more persons in two or more households and where some or all facilities are shared or missing.
-This applies to the entire area of the London Borough of Barnet, and you can read the full designations here
+All councils have to licence Houses of Multiple Occupation (HMOs).
+That is, flats or houses which are home to five or more people who aren’t all members of the same family), but it’s up to each council to decide whether to do it for other privately rented homes, too.
+Barnet council has an Additional Licensing Scheme which applies to the entire area of the borough.
+You can read the full designations here

 Does Barnet council run a non-profit letting agency for private renters?